 We will collect information on attendance and logged data of app diary usage.
-If data quality permits, we will use data from the app to help inform progress towards reductions in gambling involvement (RQs7,12).
 Analysis of app data will be done post-intervention.
-We will conduct focus groups with intervention participants after they have completed the intervention to understand their experiences of FFAB, of making and sustaining reduction in their gambling behaviours, and of the research procedures (RQs8&10).
-Post intervention, we will conduct exit interviews with non-completers, and interviews with coaches and football club representatives to understand their views and experiences of delivering FFAB and of involvement in the pilot (RQs5,6,8,9).
+We will conduct interviews with intervention participants after they have completed the programme to understand their experiences of FFAB, of making and sustaining reduction in their gambling behaviours, and of the research procedures (RQs8&10).
+Post intervention, we will also conduct exit interviews with non-completers, and interviews with coaches and football club representatives to understand their views and experiences of delivering FFAB and of involvement in the pilot (RQs5,6,8,9).